The algebra of $SL_3(\mathbb{C})$ conformal blocks: Commutative algebras associated to

-Elements of the semigroup $CB_3$ can be represented by the following $bird$ $feet$ diagrams.
+Elements of the semigroup $CB_3$ can be represented by the $bird$ $feet$ diagrams depicted in Figure \ref{fig:birdfeet}.
 The relation can be seen as the fact that the product of the elements in the second column equals the product of the elements in the third column.

 Later we will relate $CB_3$ and $BZ_3$ to their "quantum" analogues $CB_3^* \cong BZ_3^*,$ both obtained by introducing an extra generator $X.$